-Everyone deserves to have a beautiful smile to show off on special occasions and in photographs.
+Everyone deserves to have a beautiful smile to show off.
 Although, as we grow older our teeth can lose their luster and become stained by foods, dark beverages, and certain medications.
-In a world captured by video, you don’t need to be self-conscious or embarrassed about your smile.
+You don’t need to be self-conscious or embarrassed about your smile.

 A common solution for dark or stained teeth is teeth whitening.
 When done correctly, this safe process transforms discolored teeth into a radiant smile.